EGI-Federation/documentation/content/en/users/compute/orchestration/ec3/apps/ecas/_index.md

 ## Deploy an ECAS cluster with EC3

-In the latest release of the EC3 platform a new Ansible receipt is available for researchers interested to deploy ECAS cluster on the EGI Infrastuctrure.
+In the latest release of the EC3 platform a new Ansible receipt is available for researchers interested to deploy ECAS cluster on the EGI Infrastructure.
 The next sections provide details on how to configure and deploy an ECAS cluster on EGI resources.